Marvel's Shang-Chi still isn't streaming on Disney Plus

-Marvel's Shang-Chi and the Legend of the Ten Rings has become one of the biggest box-office success stories of the pandemic.
-Riding a wave of critical praise and buzz about its martial arts fight scenes, it's hauled in more than $160 million worldwide in theaters in its first week on big screens since Sept.
-3. A major factor of that success was the film's streaming strategy to ... not stream at all.
+Marvel's Shang-Chi and the Legend of the Ten Rings has been one of the biggest box office success stories of the pandemic.
+Riding a wave of critical praise and buzz about its martial arts fight scenes, Shang-Chi has hauled in more than $258 million in ticket grosses worldwide in less than two weeks.
+A major factor in that success was the film's streaming strategy, which was to not stream at all.

-Unlike other movies Disney released during the pandemic, Shang-Chi wasn't available to stream on Disney Plus.
-While it surely helped bolster Shang-Chi's box office take, the strategy crimps options for fans who got used to streaming same-day movies or for anyone nervous about packing into cinemas as the delta variant stokes a resurgence of COVID-19.
+Unlike other movies Disney has released during the pandemic, Shang-Chi wasn't available to stream on Disney Plus.
+While it surely helped bolster Shang-Chi's box office take, the strategy crimps options for fans who got accustomed to streaming same-day movies or for anyone nervous about packing into cinemas as the delta variant stokes a surge in COVID-19.

 When is Shang-Chi's release date on Disney Plus?